 Dancer, Teacher, Choreographer Pamela Pietro has made dances for companies internationally including in Malaysia, Philippines, India and Panama.
 She is an Award-winning teacher and scholar, a longtime faculty member of American Dance Festival, a Full-time, Associate Arts Professor in the Department of Dance at NYU Tisch, and a Neuromuscular Rehabilitation and Pilates Instructor. https://tisch.nyu.edu/about/directory/dance/106821567 http://www.pamelapietro.com/

 Author of Through the Eyes of a Dancer, Wendy Perron had a 30-year career as a dancer/choreographer.
 She danced with the Trisha Brown company in the 70s and later led her own group, which has performed throughout New York City.
 She has taught dance at Bennington and Princeton, lectured as a guest across the country, and curated exhibits on dance and the arts.
 The former longtime editor in chief of Dance Magazine, Wendy has also written for The New York Times, The Village Voice, and vanityfair.com.
-Currently, as editor at large of Dance Magazine, she posts a new video series called "What Wendy's Watching."
-She also teaches a graduate seminar at NYU Tisch School of the Arts, and posts commentary at wendyperron.com
+As editor at large for Dance Magazine she has a video series called What Wendy's Watching.
+She teaches a graduate seminar at NYU Tisch School of the Arts, and posts commentary at wendyperron.com

 Cari Ann Shim Sham

-Cari Ann Shim Sham* is a wild artist and a Manhattan/Brooklyn based prestidigitator who lives a wild life often finding herself traveling across borders with cameras and projectors to capture, manipulate or throw light into screens, objects & spaces of all sizes.
-A newly annointed Associate Arts Professor of Dance & Technology at NYU, TISCH School of the Arts Dance Department, Shim Sham is currently designing video art for The Strayhorn project by David Rousseve is the video artist for the interactive immersive inflatable project Dance Like No One is Whale Watching and the Director for “The Parksville Murders” a 360 degree film VR Episodic Horror for Opera on Tap which won Best VR at NYC Indie Film Fest.
+Cari Ann Shim Sham is an artist and NYC-based prestidigitator who lives a wild life often finding herself traveling across borders with cameras and projectors to capture, manipulate or throw light into screens, objects and spaces of all sizes.
+A newly annointed Associate Arts Professor of Dance and Technology at NYU’s Tisch School of the Arts Dance Department, Shim Sham is designing video art for The Strayhorn Projectby David Rousseve; is video artist for the interactive immersive inflatable project Dance Like No One is Whale Watchingand is director for The Parksville Murdersa 360 degree film VR episodic horror for Opera on Tap.

 Indah M. Walsh